Skip to main content

 Effect Size and Sample Size

 Effect size (Cohen’s d) determines how many subjects you need to detect a treatment effect.
-Digital kinematic analysis achieves larger effect sizes because it captures continuous biomechanical signals.
-For essential tremor, digital spiral analysis produces d = 1.38 compared to d = 0.50 for TETRAS.
+Digital kinematic analysis tends to achieve larger standardized effect sizes than ordinal rating scales because it captures continuous biomechanical signals at high frequency.
 Adding a digital secondary endpoint with higher sensitivity can strengthen the overall evidence package without replacing the validated primary scale.

 About This Data